RTI International: Projects

-In 1975, RTI recommended that the Bureau of the Mint halt expensive production of cents and replace half-dollars with a new dollar coin.
-In 2001, RTI scientists created a new thinfilm superlattice material that uses the thermoelectric effect to cool microprocessors.
+In 2001, RTI team led by Rama Venkatasubramanian created a new thin-film superlattice material based on nanoscale engineering for improved thermoelectric effect.
+This invention won the first R&D 100 Award for RTI International in 2002.
+In 2009, Venkatasubramanian teaming with Intel Corp. demonstrated thin-film thermoelectric cooling for hot-spots in microprocessors.

 A 2009 study by RTI and the Centers for Disease Control and Prevention published in Health Affairs estimated that obesity in the US caused $147 billion in increased medical care costs annually.
 RTI also developed a reading skill measurement program, the Early Grade Reading Assessment (EGRA), for the U.S. Agency for International Development (USAID) and the World Bank.
 The EGRA has been used in 70 languages and 50 countries.

 In the 1980s, RTI created and distributed the Architecture Design and Assessment System, a set of software programs that helped model intricate systems.
 The ADAS programs were produced until the mid-1990s.

 RTI began working for USAID after the conflict between Iraq and the US began in 2003.
 USAID work represented 35 percent of RTI's revenue by 2010.
-Under Iraq’s previous, highly centralized regime, citizens had almost no experience with local governance or active participation in the governing process.
-To inform and train Iraqis in local governance systems, RTI ultimately set up offices in Iraq’s 18 provinces.
+Under Iraq's previous, highly centralized regime, citizens had almost no experience with local governance or active participation in the governing process.
+To inform and train Iraqis in local governance systems, RTI ultimately set up offices in Iraq's 18 provinces.
 A staff of 200 people drawn from 33 countries, augmented by the hiring of 800 Iraqis, was deployed.

-In 2004, Nextreme was spun off from RTI to develop a thermoelectric material for semiconductors commercially.
+In 2004, Nextreme was spun off from RTI to commercialize the thin-film thermoelectric materials and devices for semiconductor applications.
 In October 2018, RTI published a study showing that heroin users who used fentanyl testing strips were more likely to adopt safer drug habits.

 RTI Press

 RTI International funds RTI Press as a means of sharing multidisciplinary research and practical knowledge to reach a general audience.
-Since the late 2000's, RTI Press has published peer-reviewed, open-access research briefs (ISSN 2378-7929), policy briefs (ISSN 2378-7937), research reports (ISSN 2378-7902), methods report (ISSN 2378-7813), occasional papers (ISSN 2378-7996), conference proceedings (ISSN 2690-0343), and monographs and books, including the Essential Role of Language in Survey Research edited by Tim J. Gabel and Mandy Sha.
+Since the late 2000's, RTI Press has published peer-reviewed, open-access research briefs, policy briefs, research reports, methods report, occasional papers, conference proceedings, and monographs and books, including the Essential Role of Language in Survey Research edited by Tim J. Gabel and Mandy Sha.